prpfr3/DjangoCMS/cmsproject/README.md

+# ORIGINAL Readme from the Django CMS Install

 # Django template for a new django CMS 4 project

 A Django template for a typical django CMS installation with no special bells or whistles.
 It is supposed as a starting point for new projects.

 If you prefer a different set of template settings, feel free to create your own templates by cloning this repo.

 To install django CMS 4 by hand type the following commands: